TechnoCrackers/elementor-addon-for-lazy-load-control/README.txt

 Remove the Lazy Load attribute from specific images in Elementor.

-Remove the Lazy Load attribute from specific images in Elementor.

 == Description ==

 It adds a control to the <a href="https://wordpress.org/plugins/elementor/">Elementor</a> image widget to remove the Lazy Load attribute.